 If you are diagnosed with breast cancer, your doctor may order special lab tests on the removed breast tissue:

 It may take several weeks to get the results of these tests.
-While the wait can be hard, your doctor must go over these test results thoroughly to determine the best cancer treatment option.
+While the wait can be hard, your doctor must go over these test results thoroughly to determine the best breast cancer treatment option.

 Blood tests, which may be done before or after surgery, could also be needed.
 There are different types of blood tests, which include: